R-Rijnbeek/LASManipulations/README.md

 # LASManipulations

 Repository with the basic LAS file manipulations for pointcloud.
+And a Las viewer with pyQt5 (There is still a manual bugfix on the OCC display module, see comment on "test_LasViewer"

 ## prerequisites

 Has anaconda installed on windows.
 And configured you system variables ($path) of anaconda on windows: